ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 The test data is not from RACE-like chemistry and the above code snippet is for illustrative purposes only.

-### sim outputs
+### 'sim' outputs

-The sim workflow outputs paired FASTQs, a realigned BAM file (bowtie2 global alignment mode), and a truth VCF containing expected variants and their expected concordant counts and frequencies.
+The 'sim' workflow outputs paired FASTQs, a realigned BAM file (bowtie2 global alignment mode), and a truth VCF containing expected variants and their expected concordant counts (CAO) and frequencies (CAF).
 The user should be aware that edited reads that do not realign will not give rise to variant calls in downstream analysis.

-### call code examples
+### 'call' code examples

-Run call by specifying an Ensembl transcript or gene ID, the directory containing curated reference files, and adapters to trim (or -v, --omit\_trim):
+Run 'call' by specifying an Ensembl transcript or gene ID, the directory containing curated reference files, and adapters to trim (or -v, --omit\_trim):
 ```
 # NOT RUN
 satmut_utils -i ENST00000398165.7 -x $REF_DIR -o $OUTPUT_DIR call -1 R1.fq.gz -2 R2.fq.gz --r1_fiveprime_adapters TACACGACGCTCTTCCGATCT --r1_threeprime_adapters AGATCGGAAGAGCACACGTCT --r2_fiveprime_adapters AGACGTGTGCTCTTCCGATCT --r2_threeprime_adapters AGATCGGAAGAGCGTCGTGTA